-Upload files in the following order:
+Upload the following files:

-1. Cover letter

-- Text file arranged as follows: manuscript text, Literature Cited, figure captions (not figures), and tables.
-Society journals will accept only .doc or .docx files for the main document. - Figure(s) compiled into one file or submitted in individual files.
+- 1. Cover letter - 2.
+Text file arranged as follows: manuscript text, Literature Cited, figure captions (not figures), and tables.
+Society journals will accept only .doc or .docx files for the main document. - 3.
+Figure(s) compiled into one file or submitted in individual files.
 Label and mount figure parts (e.g., Fig 3A, Fig 3B) together into one figure as they are meant to appear in print.
 We accept figure files in only the following formats: .tif, .jpg, pdf, .doc, docx, .eps, .xls, and .ppt.